lj-ditrapani/SWE430/markdown/javascript-tutorial.markdown

     square(4);                  // Returns 16

     function(x) {               // Defines the same function,
-        return x * x;           // but does not name it };
+        return x * x;           // but does not give it a name };

     // Both square and alias refer to the same function